What You Can Do to Prevent Medical Errors

 your care.
 This is easier if you have a doctor you feel comfortable with.

-- Make sure that someone, such as your personal doctor, is in charge of your care.
+- Make sure that someone is in charge of your care.
 This is especially important if you

 - Make sure that all health professionals involved in your care have health information about you.
 Don't assume that everyone knows

 - Ask a family member or friend to be there for you.
 Take someone along with you to a doctor's